AnshumanMahato/Happy-Birthday-Card/README.md

 ## Support

-If you have any queries or need some help in deployment, you me contact me here
+If you have any queries or need some help in deployment, you may contact me here

 <div align="center">